release-engineering/pom-manipulation-ext/guide/misc.md

 **Note:** for any existing profile in the modified POM that specifies `activeByDefault`, this activation option will be removed so profiles are not accidentally disabled due to its exclusive semantics.

+**Note:** If the POM is specified in the format `-DprofileInjection=org.foo:profile-injection:1.0-rebuild` i.e. a rebuild suffix is specified *but without a numeric portion* then PME will automatically replace the POM GAV with the latest suffix via a REST call.
+For instance, assuming the latest suffix is rebuild-3, the above will be replaced implicitly by `-DprofileInjection=org.foo:profile-injection:1.0-rebuild-3`.

 #### Profile Removal

 PME supports removal of profiles as indicated by a comma separated list of profile IDs.